-The New York R Conference is dedicated to providing a harassment-free experience for participants at our event(s).
-The New York R Conference is a conference intended for professional networking and collaboration in the R community.
+The R Conference is dedicated to providing a harassment-free experience for participants at our event(s).
+The R Conference is a conference intended for professional networking and collaboration in the R community.
 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.

-This code (CoC) applies to any participant at the New York R Conference –-developers, participants in meetings, teleconferences, mailing lists, conferences or functions, etc. Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.
+This code (CoC) applies to any participant at the R Conference – developers, participants in meetings, teleconferences, mailing lists, conferences or functions, etc. Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.

 All event participants are expected to behave in accordance with professional standards, with both this CoC as well as their respective employer’s policies governing appropriate workplace behavior, and all applicable laws.

 Harassment will not be tolerated in any form, including but not limited to:

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, national origin or any other status protected by laws of the locale in which the conference or program is being held.

 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs and employment.